Special Needs Provision

 - Some children are able to attend clubs at lunchtime and/or eat their lunch in a different environment, allowing them a calm space.

-- Philosophy for Children (P4C) is taught in all classes through discrete lessons, assemblies and curriculum activities.
+- Philosophy for Children (P4C) is taught in all classes within lessons, assemblies and curriculum activities.

 - Drawing and Talking Therapy is available for some children.